MyParcelCOM/docs/content/api/resources/webhooks.md

 Attribute   | Description
 ----------- | -----------
-code        | Event code, useful for programmers. name        | Event name, useful for displaying to users. description | Explanation when this event is triggered.
+code        | Event code, used in our event handlers. name        | Event name, useful for displaying to users. description | Explanation when this event is triggered.